dlkakbs/biomed-research/README.md

 This is the intended operating model of the product: an escrowed client job on Arc, PI-orchestrated paid research steps through x402 + Circle Gateway, and final settlement through ERC-8183.

-For jury-facing materials, the lifecycle count above follows the visible product flow shown in the app and developer console.
-Client-side token approval can exist at the wallet layer, but it is not counted in the visible workflow totals above.

 ## Agent System